realcodywburns/theForce/README.md

 ## Step 5 - USE THE FORCE!!!!!!!

-Think pushing thoughts, the code waits until you reach more than 15 triggers and then triggers the key combination!
+Think pushing thoughts, the code waits until you reach more than 15 triggers(flags) and then triggers the key combination!

+The chart turns green when unmuted, red when the mic is muted.

 ![Use the force](./lib/use_the_force_2.png)